bhumphrey0x20/Behavior-Cloning/writeup_template.md

 ### Model Architecture and Training Strategy

-#### 1. An appropriate model architecture has been employed
+#### 1. Model Architecture

 The architecture used was adapted from a former Udacity student's Tensorflow [Traffic Sign Classifiers project](https://github.com/jeremy-shannon/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)- itself an adaptation of Sermanet/LeCunn classifier.
-It uses It uses three convolutional layer and a singer linear layer.
-After the first two convolutional layers the outputs are passed through Relu and a MaxPooling node.
-After the third convolution the output is flattened and concatenated with the flattened output of the second max pool.
-This is passed through a single linear layer.
+It uses three convolutional layer and a singer linear layer.
+After the first two convolutional layers, the outputs are passed through a Relu and a MaxPooling node.
+The output of the third convolution is flattened and concatenated with the flattened output of the second max pool.
+This is then passed through a single linear layer.

 | Layer No  | Functions     |Dimensions                                   |